jonathankoehn/ios_configuration/README.md

 If installed, the connection on demand can be deactivated in menu: `Settings / VPN / <your VPN name>` (press the information-symbol on the right) and switch off `Connect on demand`.

 ##### Note
 The configuration as created by Apple Configurator 2 also works in macOS.
-If you add the lines to apply the on-demand-connection, macOS will not accept the configuration.
+If you add the lines to apply the on-demand-connection, macOS will not accept the profile.